AlexHaxe/haxe-instrument/README.md

 [![codecov](https://codecov.io/gh/AlexHaxe/haxe-instrument/branch/master/graph/badge.svg)](https://codecov.io/gh/AlexHaxe/haxe-instrument)

 profiling and coverage will instrument your code to include calls to profile and coverage data collector logic.

-for that purpose all inlining of included types will be disabled.
+for that purpose instrument will disable all inlining of included types except for abstracts. additionally it will switch off all null safety metadata on types and fields included for instrumentation.

 for an example use of instrument run `haxe build.hxml` and play with different cli options (see commented out lines in `build.hxml`)